 Zimbabwe Platinum Mines (Pvt) Ltd v ZIMRA & Anor, ZWHHC 845 (High Court)

-Core holding (for this lesson): The Court restated foundational principles of tax law interpretation: there is “no equity about a tax,” no room for intendment; nothing is to be implied beyond statutory language.
+Core holding (for this lesson): The Court restated foundational principles of tax law interpretation:

 F. Common pitfalls and practical examples